Drain cleaner: Hydro-mechanical drain cleaners

-Hydro-mechanical drain cleans use high-pressure water to break up obstructions and flush these smaller particles down the drain.
+Hydro-mechanical drain cleaning uses high-pressure water to break up obstructions and flush these smaller particles down the drain.

-Most municipal building codes mandate that drain plumbing increase in diameter as it moves closer to the municipal sewer system. i.e., most kitchen sinks evacuate water with a 1 1/2-inch drain pipe, which feeds into a larger 4-inch drain pipe on the main plumbing stack before heading to a septic tank or to the city sewage system.
+Most municipal building codes mandate that drain plumbing increase in diameter as it approaches the municipal sewer system. i.e., most kitchen sinks drain through a 1 1/2-inch drain pipe, which feeds into a larger 4-inch drain pipe in the main plumbing stack before heading to a septic tank or the city sewage system.
 This means that, barring intrusion by tree roots or other debris into buried piping, the vast majority of household drain clogs occur in the smallest-diameter piping, usually in the pop-up or drain trap, where they can be reached easily by a hydro-mechanical device's water hose.

 Advantages of hydro-mechanical drain cleaners are their eco-friendliness (most use only tap water), their ability to dislodge and remove clogs like sand or cat litter that 'back-fill when using a conventional snake, and their friendliness to plumbing joints.
 Unlike air-burst cleaners, hydro-mechanical drain cleaners do not pressurize plumbing joints.
-On some models of hydro-mechanical drain cleaner both hot and cold water can be used, providing added cleaning power for fat, protein, or other easily melting drain clogs.
+On some models of hydro-mechanical drain cleaners, both hot and cold water can be used, providing added cleaning power for fat, protein, or other easily melting drain clogs.

-Disadvantages of hydro-mechanical drain cleaners included limited reach into drain plumbing, and the necessity of a water source to act as the motive agent.
+Disadvantages of hydro-mechanical drain cleaners include limited reach into the drain plumbing and the need for a water source to serve as the motive agent.

-Safety considerations for hydro-mechanical drain cleaners include the risk of injury from high-pressure water coming into contact with skin or delicate areas of the body (i.e., eyes, and face).
+Safety considerations for hydro-mechanical drain cleaners include the risk of injury from high-pressure water contacting skin or delicate areas of the body (e.g., eyes and face).